raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 &nbsp;

 ## III.
-Data pre-processing
+Model setup

 ### 3.1 The QGIS Graphical Modeler

 The QGIS Graphical Modeler is the equivalent to the ESRI ArcGIS "Model builder".
 It allows you to clearly take inputs, run them through algorithms of your choice (= geoprocessing tools, raster analysis tools, basically anything that is available to you through your `Processing Toolbox`) and produce outputs.
 One advantage of the Graphical Interface is that it allows you to replicate your workflow and automate the run of your model.
 This is very useful, for instance, if you realise you want to change input but apply the exact same methodology.
 Or if you want to edit one parameter of one of your algorithms to re-run your entire analysis.
 It makes repeating, tweaking, iterating through a workflow much easier.

-It can be accessed through yoru top menu `Processing` > `Graphical Modeler...` or in your Processing Toolbox by clicking on the cogs icon > `Create new model...`.
+It can be accessed through your top menu `Processing` > `Graphical Modeler...` or in your Processing Toolbox by clicking on the cogs icon > `Create new model...`.
 A new window opens:

 <img src="../../../../docs/assets/images/adv5-1.png" width="800">